ahmadmayahi/mayahi.net/content/posts/php/doubly-linked-list-stacks-and-queues-in-php.md

 Go
 ```

-You may use the array notation instead of the push method:
+You may use the array notation instead of the `push` method:

 ```php
 $list[] = 'Swift';
 ```

-Use the `add` method to add/insert a new value at the specified index:
+Use the `add` method to add/insert a new value at a specific index:

 ```php
 $list->add(2, 'Java');
 ```

-By default, `SplDoublyLinkedList` works on basis of FIFO (first in, first out), which means that every element you push, it becomes the first one when iterating over the list.

-This behavior can be changed to LIFO (last in, first out) which is the opposite of FIFO.
+By default, `SplDoublyLinkedList` works on the basis of **FIFO** (first in, first out), which means that every element you push, it becomes the first one when iterating over the list, this behavior can be changed to **LIFO** (last in, first out) which is the opposite of FIFO.

 ```php
 $list->setIteratorMode(SplDoublyLinkedList::IT_MODE_LIFO);